 Batch analytics

-By defining features on top of analytics tables (BigQuery, Trino, DuckDB...), FeatureMesh becomes a semantic layer for your data warehouse.
+By defining features on top of analytics tables (BigQuery, Trino, DuckDB), FeatureMesh acts as a semantic layer for your data warehouse.
+But unlike traditional semantic layers, features compose: any feature can build on any other feature, and VARIANT() lets you test alternatives without duplicating logic.

 How it works